茶 (Chá) by land. Tea by sea.

 New York Botanical Garden, catalog among other resources

-Royal Botanic Gardens, Kew, which is currently being migrated to a new system, stay tuned.
+Royal Botanic Gardens, Kew, which is currently being migrated to a new system

 Scientific Collections & Museums

-There are many tea and, or teaware museums of different foci and sizes around the world, often in growing regions and where consumption is popular.
-From what I have seen they can cover tea as: a local industry, a crop of national pride, its history, categories, and foundations, recent research and developments, trade, as well as strictly teaware.
-Plant-based objects are difficult to preserve depending on your environmental conditions, and, insects!
+There are many tea and, or teaware museums of different foci and sizes around the world, often in growing regions and where consumption is widespread.
+From what I have seen, they can cover tea as: a local industry, a crop of national pride, its history, categories, and foundations, recent research and developments, trade, as well as strictly teaware.
+Plant-based objects are challenging to preserve depending on your environmental conditions, and insects!
 This is also why teaware often makes up a large portion of tea-focused material collections.

-Nevertheless, there is a cultural practice of aging tea leaves for consumption.
-Tea is hygroscopic, meaning it absorbs scent and moisture, so aging can be tricky.
-Some do not age well, while others become more desirable with increased market value.
-These teas often are traded and consumed and rarely end up in non-consumable heritage collections.
-Thus, historic tea leaves are increasingly rare the further back one goes and are equally intriguing from consumption as well as a research perspective.
+Nevertheless, there is a cultural practice of ageing tea leaves for consumption.
+Tea is hygroscopic, meaning it absorbs scent and moisture, so ageing can be tricky.
+Some do not age well, while others become more desirable and increase in market value.
+These teas are often traded and consumed and rarely end up in non-consumable heritage collections.
+Thus, historic tea leaves are increasingly rare the older they are, and they are equally intriguing from both a consumption and a research perspective.

 Keep an eye out for displays in public museums, archives, history collections, teahouses, and shops, but also biocultural (economic botany, or ethnobotanical) collections around the world, which may have an online catalog such as RBG Kew’s Economic Botany Collection, located here, or Missouri Botanical Garden’s, searchable here.